-Our laboratory has been studying the role of environmental agents that include pesticides, heavy metals and infectious agents in the development of neurological disorders including Parkinson’s disease, a degenerative movement disorder resulted from a progressive destruction of the nigrostriatal dopamine-releasing neurons in the midbrain.
-We are particularly interested in delineating the intricate interactions between the immune cells in the brain (microglia and astrocytes) and the affected neurons in response to environmental agents.
-Aberrant activation of glial cells, induced through interactions with environmental agents or in response to neuronal injuries can lead to the excessive production and accumulation of reactive oxygen and nitrogen species, proinflammatory cytokines and lipid mediators that contribute to the progressive neurodegenerative process.
-We are utilizing molecular, biochemical, cellular and whole animal approaches to decipher the various aspects of the neuroinflammation-mediated neurodegeneration.
-Our ultimate goal is to identify highly specific molecular mediators of neurodegeneration as potential therapeutic targets and/or diagnostic biomarkers.
+Our laboratory studies the interaction between neurons and non-neuronal glial cells in the development of disorders of the central nervus system.
+Microglia and astrocytes are the primary glial cells that are essential to the survival and proper function of neurons.
+We are particularly interested in delineating the intricate interactions between the resident immune cells in the brain, microglia and neurons in response to environmental toxicants, inflammatory agents and substances of abuse including alcohol and opioids.
+Microglia exhibit a wide spectrum of phenotypes from pro to anti-inflammatory status.
+Proinflammatory activation of microglia can lead to excessive production and accumulation of reactive oxygen and nitrogen species, proinflammatory cytokines and lipid mediators that impact on neurons to affect their functionality and survival.
+We are utilizing molecular, biochemical, cellular and whole animal approaches to gain insight into the relationship between microglia phenotypes and neuronal function in the development of various neurological disorders.
+Our ultimate goal is to identify novel molecular mediators of neurodegeneration as potential therapeutic targets and/or diagnostic biomarkers.